Seba Camp overlooks a lovely permanent lagoon.

 Seba Camp: Our full report

-Seba's main area consists of two open-sided wooden structures, one housing the dining room, and the other a lounge area.
+Seba's main area consists of two open-sided wooden and canvas structures, one housing the dining room, and the other a lounge area.
 Both are decorated with traditional Botswanan basketwork and other local artefacts.

 Comfortable sofas and armchairs define the lounge area, along with a small library of books and magazines.
-To the front is a circle of directors' chairs around a campfire, which is lit in the evenings.
+A large deck extends from this main area and beyond this is a circle of directors' chairs around a campfire, which is lit in the evenings.
 In front of the dining area is a small, well-stocked bar and further seating, where brunch is often eaten.

-To the rear of the camp is another decked area with a few sunloungers and parasols, and a lovely small swimming pool: perfect for hot afternoons.
+To the rear of the camp, down a sandy path, is another decked area with a few sun loungers and umbrellas, and a lovely small swimming pool: perfect for hot afternoons.

 Directions: Fly into Abu airstrip (approximately 30 minutes from Maun).
 The camp is only 5 minutes' drive away.